-Chastain earns 1st NASCAR All-Star race berth from back

-FORT WORTH, Texas (AP) — Ross Chastain went from the back of the 22-car field to advance to his first NASCAR All-Star race by winning the first stage of the open qualifying race at Texas on a hot, slick track Sunday.
+1st-timers Chastain, Reddick race into NASCAR All-Star event

+The quartet joined the 17 drivers who has already qualified for the annual non-points All-Star race.

+Chastain and Reddick advanced by winning 20-lap stages of the 22-car open qualifying race, before Almirola took the checkered flag for a final 10-lap shootout.
+DiBenedetto, who won the open qualifier to get in last year’s All-Star race, got in this time on a fan vote.

-Chastain had to go to the back of the field after an violation discovered in the prerace inspection of then No. 42 that led to his crew chief being ejected.
-It came a day after Chastain finished third in the Truck Series race at Texas, before the truck was disqualified after a postrace inspection violation.
+Chastain had to go to the back of the field for the start of the qualifying race after a violation discovered in the prerace inspection of the No. 42 that led to his crew chief being ejected.
+That came a day after Chastain finished third in the Truck Series race at Texas before his truck was disqualified after a postrace inspection violation.

+“It’s been a good weekend on track, but off track has obviously been really tough.
+It just fired me up more,” Chastain said.
+“It’s a dream come true.
+I’m living my dream as a farmer and now I get to go NASCAR racing in the All-Star race with my heroes.
+It’s amazing.”

-Tyler Reddick led the first 19 laps in the first segment before being passed by Chastain after a restart with two laps to go.
+After getting passed by Chastain on a restart with two laps remaining in the first segment, Reddick led all 20 laps of the second one to get into his first All-Star race.

-There were 17 drivers already qualified for the All-Star race Sunday night, when the winner will get $1 million.
-Three other spots were being determined by a three-segment, 50-lap open race, with one other driver added by fan vote.
+“It’s kind of disappointing to give it up there to Ross at the end of the first segment,” Reddick said.
+“I was too loose to really pull up there and block, so I just played the safe bet and let him go by.
+Thankfully, we executed in the second segment and got in the race.”

-The outside temperature was in the upper 90s, with the heat index close to 110 degrees Fahrenheit, and much hotter inside the cars for the NASCAR All-Star Open qualifying race under the late-afternoon sun.
+The outside temperature was in the upper 90s, with the heat index close to 110 degrees Fahrenheit.
 The track temperature in the in the mid-140s, by far the highest this season.

-The starting order for the All-Star race was determined by random draw, the polesitter is Kyle Larson, who has won the last two Cup races and has been part of three consecutive 1-2 finishes for Hendrick Motorsports with defending Cup champion and All-Star winner Chase Elliott, who starts sixth.
+The starting order for the All-Star race was determined by random draw, with Kyle Larson on the poll after winning the last two Cup races and being part of three consecutive 1-2 finishes for Hendrick Motorsports with defending Cup champion and All-Star winner Chase Elliott, who starts sixth.

-Chastain became the first driver added to the All-Star race after a caution-filled 20-lap opening section.
-Another 20-lap segment followed before a final 10-lap shootout.

-There will be six segments for the All-Star race to the $1 million for the winning driver — the first four being 15 green-flag laps each, before a 30-lap segment that must include a four-tire stop for which the fastest pit crew will get $100,000, and then 10 laps to the checkered flag.
+There will be six segments — the first four being 15 green-flag laps each, before a 30-lap segment that must include a four-tire stop for which the fastest pit crew will get $100,000, and then 10 laps to the checkered flag.
 Based on a random draw, the top eight to 12 spots will be inverted before the second and fourth segments, and the entire field of up to 21 cars will be inverted before the third.

 The lineup for the longest stretch will be based on cumulative finishes from the first four segments, and the finishing order of that fifth segment will set the starting order for the final short shootout.